mcpt/learning/content/game-dev/part-i/towers.md

 ![Interface](/img/Line-Slopes.png)

-The slope of a line is essentially _how the hieght of the line changes as you move along the X-axis_.
+The slope of a line is essentially a measure of incline.
+This incline is determined by _how the hieght of the line changes as you move along the X-axis_.
 Take a look at line 1.
-As you move along the x-axis (go from left to right), the height (or _Y-values_) of the line decreases, and so we say it has a negative slope value.
+As you move along the x-axis (go from left to right), the height (or _Y-values_) of the line decreases, and so we say it has a negative incline, or slope value.
 In line 2, the line's height doesn't change, so we say it has a slope of 0.
 For line 3, the height/Y-value increases as you move along the X-axis, so we say the slope is positive.
 As you may see, the _slope of a line contains some information about the direction from one point to another_.

 All you need to calculate the slope of a line is 2 points on the line itself.